kallekekale/SoftwareDesignProj/DesignDocument.md

 #### Juho

-- Created structure for backend implementing global error handling, generic http requester, initial brewery CRUD DTOs
+- Created structure for backend implementing global error handling, generic http requester, initial brewery CRUD DTOs.
-- Rewieved the PRs of other members
+- Rewieved the PRs of other members .

 #### Nandan

-- Implemented and merged small frontend reconsturction
+- Implemented and merged small frontend reconsturction.
 - Documented self-assesment, changes to original plan and extra work.

 #### Kalle

 - Worked on implementing "Feature: Detailed Restaurant Information" from the extra work section but was unable to finish it in a timely manner and unfortunately the functionality is still very much a work in progress.
 Will aim to finish this in the near future.

+#### Aleksanteri

+- Implemented Yelp controller.

 ### 6.2 Self-Assessment